live-codes/livecodes/docs/docs/features/tests.md

 ## Overview

 Automated tests can be added for projects.
 The tests are run in the context of the result web page.
-The "Tests" panel is located in the "[Tools pane](./tools-pane.md)" below the result page.

 The automated tests are run by the <a href="https://jestjs.io/" target="_blank">Jest testing framework</a>, which runs totally in the browser (using <a href="https://github.com/kvendrik/jest-lite" target="_blank">jest-lite</a>).
 In addition, other [testing libraries](#supported-testing-libraries) are also supported.